keylime/keylime/README.md

 ##### TPM 2.0 Support

 Keylime uses the Intel TPM2 software set to provide TPM 2.0 support.

+These can be installed using your package manager.

+On Fedora 30 (and greater):

+`sudo dnf install tpm2-tss tpm2-tools tpm2-abrmd'

+On Ubuntu Ubuntu 18 LTS:

+`sudo apt-get install tpm2-tss tpm2-tools tpm2-abrmd'

-You will need to install the tpm2-tss software stack (available at https://github.com/tpm2-software/tpm2-tss) as well as a patched version of the tpm2-tools utilities available at https://github.com/keylime/tpm2-tools.
+You can also build the tpm2-tss software stack (available at https://github.com/tpm2-software/tpm2-tss) as well as the tpm2-tools utilities available at https://github.com/tpm2-software/tpm2-tools.
 See README.md in these projects for detailed instructions on how to build and install.

 The brief synopsis of a quick build/install (after installing dependencies) is: